Hryniewska/polyrepresentation/README.md

 ## Key Features

-🔗 **Polyrepresentation Concept:** Explore the innovative concept of polyrepresentation, which seamlessly combines multiple representations from various sources to enhance machine learning performance.
+🔗 **Polyrepresentation Concept:** Explore the innovative concept of polyrepresentation, which seamlessly combines multiple representations from various models, perspectives or data sources to enhance machine learning performance.

 🌐 **Transferability:** Discover how the created polyrepresentation can be effectively transferred to smaller datasets, demonstrating its potential as a practical and efficient solution for various image-related tasks.

-🔬 **Multi-Faceted Approach:** Address classification problems comprehensively by leveraging multiple representations, including vector embeddings, self-supervised learning, and radiomic features.
+🔬 **Multi-Faceted Approach:** Address classification problems comprehensively by leveraging multiple representations, including vector embeddings from Siamese Network, DINOv2 self-supervised learning, and interpretable radiomic features.

 📈 **Performance Boost:** Learn how polyrepresentation consistently outperforms single-model approaches, leading to improved results across different tasks and datasets.